-Forex Currency Trader
+How to Become a Forex Currency Trader

 A currency trader, also known as a foreign exchange trader or forex trader, is a person who trades, buys and/or sells currencies on the foreign exchange.
-Currency traders include professionals, employed to trade for a financial firm or group of clients, but they also include amateur traders who trade for their own financial gain either as a hobby or to make a living.
+Currency traders include professionals employed to trade for a financial firm or group of clients, but they also include amateur traders who trade for their own financial gain either as a hobby or to make a living.

-Introduction to the Foreign Exchange Currency Market
+The Foreign Exchange Currency Market

-The foreign exchange currency market, often called "the Forex," is the world's largest financial market.
+The foreign exchange currency market, often called the Forex, is the world's largest financial market.
 Daily trading volume on the Forex is typically more than 1,000 times greater than the combined totals of all stock and equity trading markets worldwide.
 Every currency in the world is traded through this huge, highly decentralized marketplace, with 15 regional marketplaces and thousands of specialist traders.